Kterpis/Putnam_Lab_Notebook/_posts/2021-12-02-20211202-RNA-DNA-extractions-from-E5-project.md

 ## Troubleshooting DNA/RNA extractions from E5 project

-Extractions from the three coral species from each of the four timepoints
+Reextractions from the three coral species from each of the four timepoints

 ---